I love putting my twist on classic recipes and this recipe for Banoffee Icebox Cake is no exception!

 In the bowl of an electric mixer, whisk the cream, powdered sugar, and vanilla extract on high until stiff peaks form.

-In the bottom of an 9 x 9 inch baking pan, layer half of the graham crackers.
+In the bottom of a 9-inch square baking pan, layer half of the graham crackers.
 Pour half of the cooled toffee mixture over the graham crackers and spread evenly with an offset spatula or spoon.
 Next, layer half of the sliced bananas and then the whipped cream.

 Repeat the layers and top with toffee pieces.
 There should be two layers of each component.